lynchnf/gurps-combat/README.md

 ## Hardening Ideas

 * Move all text messages and logs to a message file.
-* Create new exception for combat validation errors ... or something.
+* Create new exception for validation errors ... or something.
-* Go to an event driven architecture.
+* Go to an event driven architecture ... whatever that means.